org-tigris-jsapar/jsapar/docs/basics_schema.md

 On this level you may also specify what type of line separator your input or output have.
 You can use any character sequence as line separator but for convenience the following escaped characters will also work within the xml:

 * `\n` - LF (line feed) or hex 0A.
 * `\r` - CR (carrige return) or hex 0D.
 * `\t` - TAB (horizontal tab) or hex 09.
 * `\f` - FF (form feed) or hex 0C.

+You can also specify the line separator by using the hex code but in that case you need to use the XML-standard for escaping.
+E.g. in order to use LF as line separator you need to write `lineseparator="&#10;"`

-For Unix systems the normal line separator is `"\n"` and for Windows systems the normal line separator is `"\r\n"`.
+For Unix systems the normal line separator is `\n` and for Windows systems the normal line separator is `\r\n`.
 Omitting the `lineseparator` attribute will result in that the system default is used.
 Be aware though that if you rely on system default, the schema will behave differently if you move it to a different platform.
 It is therefore recommended to always specify the line separator explicitly.

 For fixed width files you may also specify an empty string if lines are determined only by the length of the line which can be the case for Mainframe computers (COBOL).

-When parsing, if you have specified one of either `"\n"` or `"\r\n"` as line separator, then the parser will consider both of them to be valid line separators but when composing, only the specified line separator will be used.
+When parsing, if you have specified one of either `\n` or `\r\n` as line separator, then the parser will consider both of them to be valid line separators but when composing, only the specified line separator will be used.

 ## The Schema xml for CSV
 ### Line
-The `<line>` element describes a type of line that can occur in your input or output.
-For instance, you may have a different header line that have a different set of columns than the rest of the file.
+The `<line>` element describes a type of line that can occur in your input or output data.
+For instance, you may have a different header line that has a different set of columns than the rest of the file.
 The `occurs` attribute describes how many lines to expect of a certain type.
 By setting `occurs="*"` you indicate that the line may occur infinite number of times.